Re-imagine Our Criminal Justice System

 - Pressure the FBI to end these harmful programs

-- Pass the End Racial Profiling Act, which would ban all racial profiling by federal, state, and local agencies
+- Ban all racial profiling by federal, state, and local agencies

 The War on Drugs has disproportionately impacted communities of color.
-The only way to repair the harm caused in communities across the country is to end the War on Drugs, and repairing the damage by intentionally investing in education, housing, healthcare, and employment
+The only way to repair the harm caused in communities across the country is to end the War on Drugs, and invest intentionally in education, housing, healthcare, and employment.

 - Legalize recreational cannabis nationwide, expunge the records and seek amnesty for those incarcerated for cannabis-related offenses